codership/documentation/galeracluster/source/faq.rst

 .. _`faq-learning-questions`:
 .. container:: banner

-   .. rst-class:: rubric-1 rubric-separated
+   .. rst-class:: section-heading rubric-separated
    .. rubric:: Learning & Training Questions

 .. _`faq-galera-cluster-popularity`:
-.. rst-class:: rubric-2
+.. rst-class:: sub-heading
 .. rubric:: How Popular is Galera Cluster?
 Will I be able to Find People we Need?

 .. rst-class:: list-stats